 Applications where ceramic Seals are Recommended

-Therefore, the Alberox Products business of Morgan Advanced Ceramics (MAC), a world leader in the manufacture of ceramic-to-metal assemblies, recommends the use of ceramic seals in situations where glass seals fail to meet demanding performance requirements of an application.
+Therefore, the Alberox Products business of Morgan Advanced Materials (MAC), a world leader in the manufacture of ceramic-to-metal assemblies, recommends the use of ceramic seals in situations where glass seals fail to meet demanding performance requirements of an application.
 For example: high resistance to thermal and mechanical shock is necessary for many aerospace applications; exceptional corrosion resistance and biocompatibility is required by medical implant devices; and superior dielectric properties are critical to high voltage and high current laser applications.

 Advantages of Ceramic-to-Metal Seals